chemineer1/sons-of-the-forest-dedicated/README.md

 ```
 wineserver: server/fd.c:1622: set_fd_events: Assertion 'poll_users[user] == fd' failed.
 ```
-If this occurs, simply `docker compose stop` or `docker compose down` and them bring it back up.
+If this occurs, simply `docker compose stop` or `docker compose down` and then bring it back up.
 It does not seem to happen twice in a row.